Job Creation and Workforce Development

 Gran Tierra.
 Since some positions are very specialized, often no one in the region has the required qualifications.

 Also contributing to the increase in local economic benefits is the company’s Local Suppliers Development Program.
 The main objective of the program is to transfer business knowledge and skills to local entrepreneurs in GTE’s areas of operation through classes called “Diploma Courses.”
 Focusing on important enabling areas like business skills, e-commerce and marketing, the goal of the program, which delivers over 200 hours of classroom and online training, is to raise the participants’ commercial, legal and competitive capabilities to strengthen their businesses.
-The program is being conducted in the two areas in Colombia where
+The program has been conducted in the Putumayo for 10 years and 5 years in the Middle Magdalena Valley.